 The SSAA promotes ethical hunting and supports safe and sustainable hunting habits and ethics.
-We encourage all hunters to display appropriate firearm-handling skills, acceptable conduct and responsibility to themselves and others, as well as an understanding of targeted species, an appreciation of environmental care and the ability to participate with and be mindful of the welfare of others.
-Hunters are also encouraged to fully understand the rules of ethical hunting and exhibit an appreciation and adherence to sustainable wildlife management practices and game laws.
+We encourage all hunters to display appropriate firearm-handling skills, acceptable conduct and responsibility to themselves and others, as well as an understanding of targeted species, an appreciation for the environment and the ability to participate with and be mindful of the welfare of others.
+Hunters are also encouraged to fully understand the rules of ethical hunting and exhibit an appreciation and adherence to sustainable wildlife management practices and game hunting laws.

 The SSAA's policy is to promote the one-shot kill.
-Second shots are only to be taken as a backup to ensure the kill is complete.
+Second shots are only to be taken as a backup if required.

-www.ssaa.org.au/hunting
+ssaa.org.au/hunting